mchoirul/got-gtrend/README.md

 - BigQuery project: Create a BigQuery project and table, noting the project ID, dataset ID, and table ID.

 ## Usage
-open the py file & edit to specify the url of Google Trend
+open the googletrend_xv1.py file & edit to specify the url of Google Trend

 Example: